 At the crest of the hill, there is no longer anything remarkable.
 The convent and the gas station are long gone.
 I have tucked them into a memory in my heart where I hold onto the vision of the little girl who managed to soar so high on the swings that she caught the vision of hope and dreams beyond the convent walls.

-Memories of places can hold powerful emotions for us for us.
+Memories of places can hold powerful emotions for us.
 What places do you remember from when you were little that are no longer there or are now something else?
 Please share your thoughts and feelings in the comments.